brianshumate/a-little-coffee-guidebook/equipment/README.md

 or using a Torx type pattern could address the rounding out of the hexagonal hole.

+Also, after time, the grinds container section becomes looser fitting, and if you're not carefully holding it, that section can slip off while grinding and spill your freshly ground beans. :(

-It is worth noting that the Porlex JP-30 or Porlex Mini will fit inside the plunger part of an AeroPress, making for a compact and neat travel setup.
+It's worth noting that the Porlex JP-30 or Porlex Mini will fit inside the plunger part of an AeroPress, making for a compact and neat travel setup.

+I am going to try using the Hario MSCS-2TB as my daily home grinder, and stick to using the Porlex for camping and travel since it is more compact.

 ### Kettles